 Referring to the text to find evidence that supports answer is a critical skill.
 I begin practicing this with my kids right at the beginning of the year using the Text Detectives sets from Luckeyfrog’s Lilypad.
 Click the image below to head to her post to see how she sequentially teaches this strategy and to grab a few sets for yourself.

 I teach my students to restate the question by using the acronym PQA.
 I introduce it the first week of school as we get to know each other through interviews.
 I tell students I expect them to answer in complete sentences.
 We use PQA- Put the Question in the Answer but there are many other common acronyms.
-I have free posters for many of the most common acronyms.
-Just click the image below to head to my post full of ideas for practicing Restating the Question.
+I have free Restate the Question Posters for many of the most common acronyms in my TpT store.
+You can also read my post full of ideas for practicing Restating the Question.

-After students have practiced answering in complete sentences, we practice applying it by answering questions in response to reading.
-As a third grade teacher, I begin with my Step 2 set.
-This way, the text isn’t overwhelming for my kids but they understand what I expect of them.
-They also continue to apply what we’ve learned with underlining key words and text evidence.
+After students have practiced orally answering in complete sentences, we practice applying it by answering questions in response to reading.
+As a third grade teacher, I begin with my PQA Step 2 set, though as a second grade teacher, I also use this set.
+The text isn’t overwhelming for my kids so we can focus on our written responses and our understanding of the question.
+Students also continue to apply what we’ve learned with underlining key words and text evidence.

-With two sets, we have enough to introduce it during the beginning of the year, and still have many left over for students to independently apply it during our reading centers.
+With two sets, we have enough to introduce it during the beginning of the year, and still have many left over for students to independently apply it during our reading centers, during small group instruction, and other practice.
 I don’t do a lot of worksheets during our reading block, but this gives me a good gauge of how my kids are independently applying the standards.
+During our small group instruction, my students spiral through the standards continuing to talk about the standards using these texts.
 You can see Set 1 here, and Set 2 here.

 I want to give my kids experience and practice with various question types they’ll see on the state test.
-The weekly tests and resources with our basal just don’t have enough practice with anything open ended.
+The weekly tests and resources with our basal just don’t have enough practice with anything open ended and are all multiple choice.
 While they do have a resource for answering extended responses to literature, there’s not enough for shorter responses using text evidence.
 This isn’t the focus of most of my instruction, but we apply these throughout the year in our journals and again before testing begins to get kids comfortable and confident with them.

 This gives my kids practice with the type of questions they’ll see on the test and allow us to discuss and practice how to tackle them together.
-I designed these to completely match our ISTEP test format from a few years ago.
-It’s now changed, but these two types of questions (constructed response with about 5 lines to respond with text evidence as well as a longer extended response prompt based on the text) are still prominent.
-I believe it matches the expectations and format of PARCC pretty well.
+These two types of questions (constructed response with about 5 lines to respond with text evidence as well as a longer extended response prompt based on the text) are prominent in the PARCC and SBAC assessments.
 You can see more about the unit, and download a free set on Martin Luther King by clicking here.

-A new change has been that the kids are now asked to cite the text evidence that supports their answer.
+A new change in recent testing systems has been that the kids are now asked to cite the text evidence that supports their answer in Part A/Part B question formats.
 As I tell them, the test doesn’t ask them “What color is the dog?” and then they get to choose the evidence “The dog is brown”.
-No, it asks them to make an inference and then gives them two inferences that seems to make sense.
+It asks them to make an inference and then gives them two inferences that seems to make sense.
 Then it gives them evidence that doesn’t seem to support either one of the inferences that seems plausible.
 I’m exaggerating, but they’re definitely tricky in their little 8 year old minds.
-This year I created a set of Part A/Part B questions and passages called What’s the Proof to help us practice these tricky question types.
+I created a set of Part A/Part B questions and passages called What’s the Proof to help us practice these tricky question types.

 The unit includes 3 fictional texts, a myth, and 8 non-fiction texts.
 The texts are written with varying levels of complexity but are intended to be great test prep for third and fourth grades.
 See more about them, and try out a passage with your kids, here.